Deaadman/UniversalTweaks/PatchNotes.md

 		- GPU Usage and Temp
 	- Add labels for equippable items in `Panel_HUD` which displays the current item in hand.
 (Like Fortnite).
 	- Remove the spray paint option from the radial menu if there is no spray paint can in your inventory.
-	- Make the white reticle always visible - Suggested by **wheelchaircutie**.
-<br></br>
-- Programming
-	- Add more `null` checks.
-		- Will help prevent errors.
-		- Allow the mod to run more smoothly if an error is encountered.
 <br></br>
 - Multicoloured items?
 	- Flares